Jamie Merisotis

 Frequently sought as a media commentator and contributor, his writing has appeared in The Washington PostThe New York TimesThe Wall Street JournalStanford Social Innovation ReviewWashington MonthlyPoliticoThe HillRoll Call, and other publications.
 He is currently a regular Forbes contributor.

 Merisotis is an experienced board leader.
-He serves as board member and advisor to several organizations including The Ditchley Foundation in the UK, the Central Indiana Corporate Partnership, Citizens Energy Group, Lingoda GmbH in Germany, and LifeHikes.
+He serves as board member and advisor to several organizations including the Commission on the American Workforce, The Ditchley Foundation in the UK, the Central Indiana Corporate Partnership, Citizens Energy Group, Lingoda GmbH in Germany, and LifeHikes.
 Merisotis also advises companies that rely on artificial intelligence and machine learning to address complex challenges related to work and learning.

 Merisotis is past chairman and trustee emeritus of the Council on Foundations.
 He also is past chairman and investment committee chair of The Children’s Museum of Indianapolis, the world’s largest such entity offering exceptional learning experiences to transform the lives of children and families.